MeiLam1218/Claw-Machine/README.md

-# Claw Machine Game 🐢
+# Claw Machine Game 🐢🦉

 ## Description
 A cute pixel art claw machine game built with Pygame!
-Catch adorable chubby turtles by controlling the claw.
-Each round gives you 6 coins and 15 seconds per coin to try your luck.
-Catch 5 or more turtles to win!
+Catch adorable chubby dolls (turtles and owls) by controlling the claw.
+Each round gives you 12 coins and 10 seconds per coin to try your luck.
+Catch 5 or more dolls to win!

 ## Installation